MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Returns

+* Result (object) - An object containing image data and meta information.
+This object is only sent if you pass `true` for `Base64`.
 In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../architecture/#-get-data-callbacks) for more information.

-* Result (object) - An object containing image data and meta information.
-This object is only sent if you pass true for Base64.
    * Base64 (string) - A string containing the Base64-encoded image data.
    * Format (string) - The type and format of the image returned.
    * Height (integer) - The height of the image in pixels.